CommunityEngagementAtTIGS/hugoplate/content/english/_index.md

       - "Intuitive syntax and support for popular frameworks make learning and using Hugo a breeze."
       - "Use any front-end library or framework, or build custom components, for any project size."
       - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
     button:
       enable: false
       label: ""
+      link: ""

+  - title: "Collaborations for a healthier world"
+    image: "/images/service-3.png"
+    content: "Community Engagement: Join forces with a global network of One Health advocates.
+Share data, insights, and strategies to combat health challenges that transcend borders.
+Together, we can make a difference"

+  - title: "What sets us apart?"
+    bulletpoints:
+      - "Robust Framework of Indicators: Access a curated list of health indicators spanning zoonotic diseases, environmental pollutants, and more."
+      - "Interactive Dashboards: Visualize complex datasets with ease, thanks to our user-friendly dashboards and mapping tools"
+      - "Alerts and Notifications: Stay informed with timely alerts on emerging health threats and updates on key metrics."
+      - "Secure Data Sharing: Collaborate securely with peers, leveraging encrypted data sharing and privacy-first policies."

+    button:
+      enable: false
+      label: ""